paypal/bootstrap-accessibility-plugin/README.md

 - Carousel

 ## Plugin Live Demo
 Feel free to play with the [live demo](demo.html) of the components listed above and the Bootstrap Accessibility Plugin in action.
-Seeing how "accessified" widgets work in this demo will help you verify whether the plugin is installed correctly on your web site.
+Seeing how "accessified" widgets work in this demo will help you verify whether the plugin is installed correctly on your website.

 ## Details